Pope John Paul I: Ordination and teaching career

 Ordained a priest on 7 July 1935, Luciani then served as a curate in his native Forno de Canale before becoming a professor and the vice-rector of the Belluno seminary in 1937.
 Among the different subjects, he taught dogmatic and moral theology, canon law and sacred art.

 In 1941, Luciani started to work on a Doctorate of Sacred Theology from the Pontifical Gregorian University.
 This required at least one year's attendance in Rome.
 However, the Belluno seminary's superiors wanted him to continue teaching during his doctoral studies.
 The situation was resolved by a special dispensation by Pope Pius XII on 27 March 1941.
 His thesis (The origin of the human soul according to Antonio Rosmini) largely attacked Rosmini's theology and earned him his doctorate magna cum laude in 1947.

-In 1947, he was named chancellor to Bishop Girolamo Bortignon, OFM Cap, of Belluno, and was appointed a Supernumerary Privy Chamberlain of His Holiness, the most junior class of papal prelate, on 15 December.
+In 1947, he was named chancellor to Bishop Girolamo Bortignon of Belluno, and was appointed a Supernumerary Privy Chamberlain of His Holiness, the most junior class of papal prelate, on 15 December.
 In 1954, he was named the vicar general for the Belluno diocese.
 Luciani was nominated for the position of bishop several times, but he was passed over each time due to his poor health, stature, and resigned appearance.
 In 1949, he published a book titled Catechesis in crumbs.
 This book, his first, was about teaching the truths of the faith in a simple way, directly and comprehensible to all people.